ml4bio/CLEAR/README.md

 ```
 For 10X, you should use `--input_10X_path`; For csv, you should use `--count_csv_path` (and `--label_csv_path` for label if applicable)

-Besides, format transformation, our script also provides many options for preprocessing, such as filtering, log, nomalization and so on.
+Except for the format transformation, our script also provides many options for preprocessing, such as filtering, log, nomalization and so on.
 You can use `python generate_h5ad.py -h` for more details.

 #### (2).
 Individual Preprocessing